 What was supposed to be a temporary job turned into a lifelong career.
 MAKER Tanya Curry opens up about the love for her job, appreciation for her family, and why she’ll never get complacent.

-When Tanya Curry earned a degree in economics from The University of Albany, she planned to work only briefly as a sales assistant at Morgan Stanley before attending law school.
+When Tanya Curry Hoffman earned a degree in economics from The University of Albany, she planned to work only briefly as a sales assistant at Morgan Stanley before attending law school.

-Besides running two businesses, Tanya is co-chair of Morgan Stanley’s Multicultural Employee Network Group, an active member of the Black Employee and Women’s Network and recently was named a Morgan Stanley MAKER.
+Besides running two businesses, Tanya is co-chair of Morgan Stanley’s Multicultural Employee Network Group, an active member of the Black Employee and Women’s Network and was named a Morgan Stanley MAKER.

 “We had such a great interview that I took the job and really just became a sponge, trying to learn everything I could about the industry,” Tanya recalls.
 “A few months after I passed the Series 7 exam, I had my ‘ah ha’ moment and realized this is exactly what I want to do.
 From then on, I kept my foot on the pedal and forged ahead.”